Language | Literacy | Mathematics | Science |

 When Mama Comes Home Tonight by Eileen Spinelli JP SPI

-Henry's 100 Days of Kindergarten by Nancy L. Carlson JP
+Henry's 100 Days of Kindergarten by Nancy L. Carlson

 Letters and Sounds: Timothy Goes to School by Rosemary Wells JP WEL